 I talk to them about how bad cavities hurt and how a pretty smile is worth so much, but we only get one chance at it!

-What are some tips you have to help keep a child’s smile healthy and bright?
+What tips do you have to help keep a child’s smile healthy and bright?

-I wrote this blog post while participating in the TwitterMoms and Trident blogging program, making me eligible to get a $25 gift card.
+I wrote this blog post while participating in the TwitterMoms and Trident blogging program, making me eligible for a $25 gift card.
 For more information about how you can participate, click here.